-Employee/Internal Communications
+4.1.1 Employee/Internal Communications

-BWXT NEC uses a variety of means to engage its ~45 employees in Toronto.
+BWXT NEC uses a variety of means to engage its ~40 employees in Toronto.
 The company uses the employee portal (intranet), electronic bulletin boards, email alerts and printed communications to issue company news, executive blogs and general business updates.
-The president of BWXT NEC normally holds all-employee meetings at all sites in the fourth quarter of the year.
-An in-person meeting happened in 2022.
-Open communication is important to the president of BWXT NEC and he encourages employees contact him throughout the year with questions.
+The president of BWXT NEC shared a year-end video for all sites in the fourth quarter of the year.
+Open communication is important to the president, and he encourages employees to contact him throughout the year with questions.